Tuesday, 28 May 2024

 Day 52 - near Nǎsturelu to Ruse, Bulgaria (35 miles)

 I got up later than planned - a morning shower persuaded me to stay in my sleeping bag a little longer - and when I did rise I watched more rain showers drift across the horizon to the east.
 But today I was in no rush as I was heading to Ruse in Bulgaria only 35 miles away and could not check into my accommodation until 3pm.
-Early on I passed some small sandy cliffs, scarred by mechanical digging and alive with birds flying in and out of their hollowed out burrows but otherwise it was a slow and steady cycle similar to the last couple of days: more of the Danube road with its long, straight stretches exposed to the sun and wind, somewhat ridged, rippled and rough; more flat fields extending either side - corn, wheat and brassicas - broken only by the Bulgarian hills in the distance to my right; and more long, thin villages with their wide verges supporting flowers or animals, and their small, single-story functional houses, mostly of rendered walls and metal roofs.
+Early on I passed some small cliffs in the sandy soil of the valley, scarred by mechanical digging and alive with birds flying in and out of their hollowed out burrows, but otherwise it was a slow and steady cycle similar to the last couple of days: more of the Danube road with its long, straight stretches exposed to the sun and wind, somewhat ridged, rippled and rough; more flat fields extending either side - corn, wheat and brassicas - broken only by the Bulgarian hills in the distance to my right; and more long, thin villages with their wide verges supporting flowers or animals, and their small, single-story functional houses, mostly of rendered walls and rusting metal roofs.

 Vedia village - Typical Houses